wreetco/mean-wreed/README.md

 `npm install && bower install`

 ##serving
 You can serve the app up using Node by simply running the app.js file.
+The front end will be served up on port 8787.

 `node app`